 Next, as you go and try to find the actual document on USCIS website : 8 CFR 214.2(h)(8)(ii)(B) and also navigate to section of USCIS Numerical Limits Sec.
 214.2(h)(7) .
 Below is the actual text and highlighted area

 - The cap would remain open for at least 1st 5 days.
-For FY-18, this means all petitions received on 1st 5 business days (April 3 to April 7) will be accepted.
+For any fiscal year, this means all petitions received on 1st 5 business days (April 3 to April 7) will be accepted.

 - USCIS will conduct a random selection process made via computer-generated selection as validated by the Office of Immigration Statistics.